Mossdale Caverns: 1967 tragedy

-Forbes - returned to the entrance shortly afterwards, only to find it completely submerged due to recent rainfall having swollen Mossdale Beck.
+Forbes – returned to the entrance shortly afterwards, only to find it completely submerged, recent rainfall having swollen Mossdale Beck.
 Realising immediately that the six cavers who remained inside the cave system were in danger, she ran 4 km across the moor to raise the alarm.

 Cave rescue teams arrived at the scene, but the high water levels prevented access to the cave.
 The waters of Mossdale Beck had to be diverted away from the cave entrance by digging a trench.
 Even then the rescue operation could not be started because of the high water levels inside.

 It was not until the following day that entry was possible.
-The cave rescue teams found the bodies of five of the cavers in the Far Marathon Crawls, and Bob Leakey led a search party to a location where he believed the sixth might have survived, but without success.
+The cave rescue teams found the bodies of five of the cavers in the Far Marathon Crawls, and Bob Leakey led a search party to a location where he believed the sixth might have survived, without success.
 The sixth body was located the following day.
 The bodies were left in situ.
-The coroner decided to seal the cave, and concrete was poured down the only safe entrance.
+The coroner decided the cave should be sealed, and concrete was poured down the only safe entrance.
 This was later re-opened and in 1971, with the agreement of their families, the bodies were buried by their colleagues from the ULSA in "Mud Caverns", a chamber at the far end of the system.

 This is to date the most deadly incident in British caving.
 A memorial plaque is affixed to the cliff above the entrance.

 On the moors above is a memorial cairn.
-The plaque on the cairn reads: Mossdale memorial cairn – over the place in the cave where the bodies were found.
+The plaque on the cairn reads: "Mossdale memorial cairn – over the place in the cave where the bodies were found".

-There is a rock climbing route at Gordale Scar called "Mossdale Trip" (E6 6b), named by Pete Livesey in remembrance of the tragedy.